stevesta/docker-jenkins-poc/README.md

 # docker-jenkins-poc

-jenkins running with docker with workflow, docker and mesos plugins
+docker image of jenkins with workflow, docker and mesos plugins